 Nomura intends to enter into a forward purchase agreement with us, which will provide for the purchase by Nomura of our public shares for an aggregate purchase price of up to \$100.0 million through, other than as described below, open market purchases or privately negotiated transactions with one or more third parties.
 In lieu of purchasing public shares in the open market or privately negotiated transactions, up to \$85.0 million of such aggregate purchase price may instead be in the form of an investment in our equity securities on terms to be mutually agreed between Nomura and us, to occur concurrently with the closing of our initial business combination.
 The funds from the sale of forward purchase shares received by us may be used as part of the consideration to the sellers in the initial business combination.
-The forward purchase agreement will allow Nomura to be excused from its purchase obligation in connection with a specific business combination, in whole or in part, unless, within five business days following written notice delivered by us of our intention to enter into such business combination, if it has decided to proceed with the purchase.
-Nomura and decide not to proceed with the purchase for any reason, including, without limitation, if it has determined that such purchase our securities, if any, in private placements to occur concurrently with the closing of our initial business combination.
+The forward purchase agreement will allow Nomura to be excused from its purchase obligation in connection with a specific business combination, in whole or in part, unless, within five business days following written notice delivered by us of our intention to enter into such business combination, Nomura notifies us that it has decided to proceed with the purchase.
+Nomura may decide not to proceed with the purchase for any reason, including, without limitation, if it has determined that such purchase would constitute a conflict of interest.
+Nomura's forward purchase commitment will be reduced by the aggregate amount of commitments by third parties to purchase our securities, if any, in private placements to occur concurrently with the closing of our initial business combination.
 The obligations under the forward purchase agreement are not affected by any redemptions by our public stockholders of shares of our Class A common stock.